4ndrelim/4ndrelim.github.io/content/blog/seeds-of-change-2/index.md

 5. Evie — She is perhaps the one i'm closest with in our Summer team.
 Not romantically, but we’ve been through a fair bit together.
 We somehow keep ending up in each other’s company.
 Probably because we live nearby.
 Along with Wen Wu (who also lives nearby), the three of us are forming an endearing friendship, despite our many differences, built on honesty and the willingness to call each other's bullshit in delulu times.<br><br>
 6. Jing Xuan — Quiet and reserved, but always thoughtful and observant.
 She notices things most people miss, and I value her insights deeply.
 She has empathy and cares for others in the same gentle way Kenn and Sarah do, but in her own quieter fashion.
 I’ve learned she hides many things; I hope she’ll one day feel comfortable opening up and leaning on us too.<br><br>
 7. Kenn — My fellow buffet devourer.
 A glutton at heart but such enjoyable company.
 He'll bring you to the best food places and and make sure everyone is taken care of.
 Despite his cheerful nature, he’s surprisingly reflective and some of our conversations ended up unexpectedly pensive.<br><br>
-8. Kimberly — The doe-eyed bubbly girl who reminds me of my younger sister.
+8. Kimberly — The doe-eyed bubbly girl who reminds me of a younger sister.
 Cheeky, vibrant, cheerful and never hesitant to use her charms.
 I like how self-aware she is, and how she goes about rummaging through life with spirited ease.
 Though you might not want to be the subject of her gossiping!<br><br>
 9. Sarah — A kind, genuine, (lovably) nosy, and caring friend.
 She knows she can be clumsy and often ends up at the laughing end, but she’s always a good sport, often joining in the laughter.
 She may be shy, but she doesn’t hesitate to voice her thoughts when she feels something amiss.
 Sometimes she might tell me privately, perhaps hoping I'd say something on her behalf.
 I appreciate the trust.<br><br>
 10. Teng Chung — Someone I consider a good friend, and I truly hope the feeling is mutual.
-Though i can't help but sense a barrier between us.
+Though I can't help but sense a barrier between us.
 We have our differences, and perhaps he doesn't like my gut.
 More than once he's rejected my hand, though maybe I was over-stepping boundaries.
 Regardless, I sincerely respect his drive, ambition, and discipline in Mountaineering.

 When the skies cleared, the views were mesmerizing.
 The sun oozed golden light through the snowy arête, painting everything in a soft glow.
 <div>